sergiocollado/potpourri/Notes_on_Linux/build_and_run_minimal_linux_with_busybox_system_in_qemu.md

 # you can use also: -nographic -append 'console=tyyS0', so:
 qemu-system-x86_64 -kernel bzImage -initrd initrd.img -nographic -append 'console=ttyS0'
 # so you handle a serial interface
+# press CTRL + D, to close the serial interface to the qemu machine.

 ```